 EMV chip security explained

-Because the same limited set of numbers is used to authenticate every transaction, it’s easier for thieves to steal those numbers and make counterfeit cards with that stolen data.
+Because the same limited set of numbers authenticate every transaction, it’s easier for thieves to steal those numbers and make counterfeit cards with that stolen data.

 Other ways to protect yourself from credit card fraud